qmk/qmk_firmware/docs/tap_hold.md

 These options let you modify the behavior of the Tap-Hold keys.

+## Hold Tap :id=hold-tap

+By default, Tap-Hold only sends the record indicating the modifier hold after the logic has determined that we do not have a tap.

+?> `HOLD_TAP` changes this behavior, so that the modifier is set immediately, and if we later decide that we have a tap, we release the modifier and then send the tap records.

+This is very helpful when the modifier alters the behavior of some other device, such as what mouse clicks do.

 ## Tapping Term

 The crux of all of the following features is the tapping term setting.
 This determines what is a tap and what is a hold.
 The exact timing for this to feel natural can vary from keyboard to keyboard, from switch to switch, and from key to key.